 The Legal Cheek View

 Monckton Chambers has an impressive range of strengths across public and commercial practice areas.
 Having previously put most of its efforts into EU law, the set has — wisely — diversified in recent years.
-Whilst maintaining EU and competition law as key strengths, the set’s tenants now also boast significant capabilities in public procurement, administrative and public law, tax, sports law, and human rights — to name just a few.
+Whilst maintaining competition and EU law as key strengths, the set’s tenants now also boast significant capabilities in public procurement, administrative and public law, tax, sports law, and human rights — to name just a few.
 The broad range of practice areas makes the set ideal for those aspiring barristers who want to keep their options open.
 With a revenue growth of over a third in recent years, Monckton is certainly ambitious.
 We are told by tenants that there is a “commercial outlook” at the set, as driven from the top, and reflected in their future-proofing strategy.

 The work at Monckton is highly rated by its tenants.
 Particularly in competition law, where one tells of “cutting-edge cases that aren’t so much ripped from the headlines as things that are going to be making headlines in six months time once the world catches on.”
 But, in truth, you’ll find top work in a range of fields: “Monckton receives the absolute top cases across the spectrum — everything from huge competition class actions against tech giants like Google to high-profile national security public law litigation like Shamima Begum and the Rwanda scheme challenge,” one source told us.
 Another, who began their career at a different chambers, adds: “I laugh about the cases at Monckton I think are boring.
 In most chambers they would be ‘bite your arm off’ cases.”